Advanced search

 • Keep this medicine out of the sight and reach of children.

-• Do not use this medicine after the expiry date which is stated on the carton or bottle after EXP.
+• Do not use this medicine after the expiry date which is stated on the carton and bottle label after EXP.
 The expiry date refers to the last day of that month.

 • Do not store above 25°C. Do not refrigerate or freeze.